-Just then, the moon came out from behind a cloud and Bibi Zainab saw that little Sakina lay on her father, sleeping on his chest like she always used to.
+Just then, the moon came out from behind a cloud and Bibi Zainab saw little Sakina lying on her father, sleeping on his chest like she always used to.
 She shook the child awake and said,

 “My child, how did you find your father’s beheaded body in this darkness?”

-When I was running aimlessly in the desert I thought I heard my father’s voice telling me he was here.
-I followed the voice and I found him lying here.
+When I was running aimlessly in the desert I thought I heard my father’s voice telling me he was there.
+I followed the voice and I found him lying there.
 I told him everything and then I felt like sleeping on his chest the way I always did, for the last time.
 So I kept my head on his chest and slept till you came.”

 Bibi Zainab (as) took the little child’s hand and led her back to the camp where her mother Bibi Rubab waited anxiously.

-She had just returned the exhausted child to her mother when she noticed that a group of people were advancing towards the camp carrying flame torches.
+She had just returned the exhausted child to her mother when she noticed that a group of people was advancing toward the camp carrying flame torches.
 She thought that some soldiers had returned to loot them and she hurried to stop them from disturbing the children who had finally gone to sleep despite their hunger and thirst.

 However, it turned out that the arrivals were a group of ladies, the wives of some of the enemy soldiers.